 All eligible project costs must be incurred after April 1, 2023.
-Project contracts must be awarded in a way that is fair, transparent, competitive and consistent with value-for-money principles in accordance with local procurement by-laws and as prescribed within the Procurement Requirements of Section 271 of the Municipal Act, 2001, S.O.
+Project contracts must be awarded in a way that is fair, transparent, competitive and consistent with value -for-money principles in accordance with local procurement by-laws and as prescribed within the Procurement Requirements of Section 271 of the Municipal Act, 2001, S.O.
 2001, Chapter 25.
-Construction costs will not be covered until such time that all Duty to Consult (DTC) and/or Environmental Assessment (EA) requirements are fulfilled and communicated to the primary applicant.
-Costs related to the DTC and Environmental Assessment requirements are eligible under the HEWSF program.
+Construction costs will not be covered until such time that all Duty to Consult (DTC) requirements are fulfilled and communicated to the primary applicant.
+Costs related to the DTC requirements are eligible under the MHIP-HECS program.

-Note: successful applicants must not start capital work (e.g., site preparation, construction, etc.) on a project until they have been notified in writing by the government that all DTC and land use requirements have been met.
+Note: Successful applicants must not start capital work (e.g., site preparation, construction, etc.) on a project until they have been notified in writing by the government that all DTC requirements have been met.